 The CHARON-VAX license is read upon the start of each instance of CHARON-VAX and at a specified interval (defined by the license content) during the emulated system execution.
 If CHARON-VAX detects the absence (or malfunction) of the license key / software license, CHARON will try to use a backup license (if specified in the configuration file).
 If the license is not available / not specified, CHARON displays a warning message in the log file requesting license key reconnection or software license reactivation.
-If the license is not reconnected within a given period of time (the check interval), CHARON-VAX exits.
+If the license is not reconnected within 12 hours, CHARON-VAX exits.
+For more, see Emulator Behavior chapter.